Video: Take a tour of Rory Harding’s George Street Orchard in Dunedin

 Photos and video: Guy Frederick

-This story is an extract from In Yoru Backyard: Urban Harvest, on sale March 6.
-Pre-order your copy here
+This story is an extract from In Your Backyard: Urban Harvest.
+Order your copy here

 When Rory Harding moved into his parents’ rental property on George Street in the heart of Dunedin’s central-city student housing area, he kept quiet about his plans to transform the backyard.
 It was a classic back garden with a small veggie patch, decorative shrubs and a lawn – and it wasn’t to his taste at all, especially the lawn.
 Rory fancied food crops such as apples, raspberries, perennial leeks and self-seeding lettuce.